louispaulet/gpt_recommender/README.md

   OpenAI API to critique the initial recommendations and generate a better list, providing reasons for each improved suggestion.
 - Toggle display of duplicate recommendations.
-- Import a saved YouTube subscriptions HTML file to extract channel names and links.
+- Import a saved YouTube subscriptions HTML file to extract channel names and links as a copyable CSV block.
 - Simple and clean UI built with React and TailwindCSS.

 ## Project Structure